Jake Burger Player Props: White Sox vs. Mariners

 Jake Burger At The Plate

-- Burger is batting .243 with nine doubles, a triple, 16 home runs and eight walks.
+- Burger is hitting .237 with nine doubles, a triple, 16 home runs and nine walks.

-- In 19 games this year (36.5%), Burger has picked up an RBI, and in 11 of those games (21.2%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- Burger has an RBI in 19 of 53 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.